pachyderm/pachyderm/README.md

 No, pfs is at Alpha status.

 ## Where is this project going?
-Long term Pachyderm's goal is to be a viable alternative to Hadoop built on top of a modern distributed computing toolchain.
-Hadoop is a mature product so there's a great deal of work to be done to match its feature set.
-However we're finding that thanks to innovative tools like btrfs, Docker and CoreOS we can build more functionality with less code than was possible 10 years ago.
+Pachyderm will eventually be a complete replacement for Hadoop built on top of a modern toolchain instead of the JVM.
+Hadoop is a mature ecosystem, so there's a long way to go for pfs to fully match its featureset.
+However we're finding that thanks to innovative tools like btrfs, Docker, and CoreOS, we can build more functionality with less code than was possible 10 years ago.

 ## What is a "git-like file system"?
 Pfs is implemented as a distributed layer on top of btrfs, the same